prirai/prirai.github.io/src/blog/systemd-boot-issues.md

 Notice how the default and selected flags are set to the linux-hardened-secure.conf file.

-After asking in groups and exploring a bit, I found out that in the file at `/sys/firmware/efi/efivars/LoaderConfigTimeout-4a67b082-0a4c-41cf-b6c7-440b29bb8c4f` had the value 0.
+After exploring a bit, I found out that in the file at `/sys/firmware/efi/efivars/LoaderConfigTimeout-4a67b082-0a4c-41cf-b6c7-440b29bb8c4f` had the value 0.
 This means that the timeout value was set to 0.
 Howecould not be edited.
 I tried to change the permissions of the file but that didn't work.
 I also tried to change the value of the file using `echo 10 > /sys/firmware/efi/efivars/LoaderConfigTimeout-4a67b082-0a4c-41cf-b6c7-440b29bb8c4f` but that didn't work either.

 ### Final solution